 2. Managing passwords

-In order to set up automated connections, you’re going to need to request a lot of passwords from your clients.
+To set up automated connections, you’re going to need to request a lot of passwords from your clients.
 Take precautions to ensure you’re managing your clients’ sensitive information properly.
+If possible, avoid collecting this information altogether and teach your client how to set up automated connections.

 - Use a password manager (such as LastPass) for secure password transfer and management, and request read-only bank access wherever possible.